symfony/symfony-docs/components/cache/adapters/couchbasebucket_adapter.rst

     **Requirements:** The `Couchbase PHP extension`_ as well as a `Couchbase server`_ must be installed, active, and running to use this adapter.
-Version ``2.6`` or greater of the `Couchbase PHP extension`_ is required for this adapter.
+Version ``2.6`` or less than 3.0 of the `Couchbase PHP extension`_ is required for this adapter.

 This adapter expects a `Couchbase Bucket`_ instance to be passed as the first parameter.
 A namespace and default cache lifetime can optionally be passed as